1813–1814 Malta plague epidemic: Change of governor

-In 1813, the British changed Malta's status from a protectorate to a crown colony, and the office of Civil Commissioner was replaced by that of a Governor.
+In 1813, pursuant to the change of Malta's status from a protectorate to a crown colony, and the office of Civil Commissioner was replaced by that of a Governor.
 Oakes was offered the new position, but he declined on the grounds of his own poor health.
 There have been suggestions that Oakes' resignation was due to the plague outbreak, but a letter he wrote before the disease broke out already expressed his wishes to resign.
 The office of Governor was given to Sir Thomas Maitland, who arrived in the islands on 3 October and assumed office two days later.
 Maitland took strict actions in order to eliminate the disease.

 Restrictive measures were also imposed in the villages in order to prevent the disease from spreading.
 The population was not allowed to go to the countryside or to the ports, and cotton fields were abandoned.
 On 10 September, movement from settlements with high mortality rates was restricted, and soldiers surrounded and cordoned off Qormi, Żebbuġ and Birkirkara to prevent any inhabitants from leaving.
 Violations of this restriction were liable to the death penalty.

 The mortality rate had decreased to 196 people in October, and by then the epidemic was on the decline.
 On 13 November, Maitland ordered houses and shops in Valletta and Floriana to be purified under the supervision of doctors and the police for a period of 15 days.
 People who had concealed potentially infected objects were pardoned if they revealed their items to the police within 10 days.
 In December, the number of districts in Valletta was increased to 24, while Floriana was divided into 7 districts.

 The situation had improved greatly by December 1813, and on 7 January 1814 the restrictions on Valletta were lifted.
 Restrictions on other towns and villages were removed in the following days, except in Qormi which remained isolated until early March.
 The outbreak was said to be over by the end of January.
 On 27 January, the barracche were dismantled and burnt.